 The camping on offer for RV travelers at Yellowstone Lake State Park is very high quality.
 With 128 sites, many of which are shaded, 108 are reservable, and 38 have electrical hookups.
 Peak season in Yellowstone Lake State Park runs from April through to November.

 Transportation in Yellowstone Lake State Park

-Yellowstone Lake State Park is located within Lafayette County in south-west Wisconsin.
-There are two roads that give direct access to the park entrance (Country Highway F and North Lake Road) that run to the west and just above the lake.
+Just an hour away from both Madison, Wisconsin, and Dubuque, Iowa, Yellowstone Lake State Park is conveniently located within Lafayette County in southwest Wisconsin.
+Two roads give direct access to the park entrance (Country Highway F and North Lake Road) that run to the west and just above the lake.

 The town of Fayette is closest to the park at around four miles away.
-This town is quite small, so if you need supplies you might need to look to Argyle in the south-east (which is around 11 and a half miles away) or Blanchardville to the north-east (which is around nine miles away).
-The closest major city to the park is Madison at around 46 miles away.
+This town is quite small, so if you need supplies, you might need to look to Argyle in the southeast (which is around 11.5 miles away) or Blanchardville to the northeast (which is approximately nine miles away).

-The roads in and around the park are mostly flat so you shouldn't have any trouble accessing the park.
-There are limited overhanging branches so the risk of damaging your RV will be at a minimum.
-During the winter time the park does get a lot of snow, so if you plan on visiting during winter make sure you call ahead to the park office to see if it will be open.
+The roads in and around the park are mostly flat, so you shouldn't have any trouble accessing the park.
+There are limited overhanging branches, so the risk of damaging your RV will be at a minimum.
+During the wintertime, the park does get a lot of snow, so if you plan on visiting during the off-season, make sure you call ahead to the park office to see if it will be open.